GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/serverless.md

 ### WCU and RCU

-Greptime calculates costs based on the capacity units specified in your chosen plan on a minute-by-minute basis and bills you monthly for the services used.
+Greptime calculates costs based on the capacity units specified in your chosen plan on a hour-by-hour basis and bills you monthly for the services used.

 Cost Calculation Formula:

-- Minute Costs: (Chosen Plan's WCU * WCU Minute Price) + (Chosen Plan's RCU * RCU Minute Price)
+- Hourly Costs: (Chosen Plan's WCU * (WCU Minute Price * 60 minutes)) + (Chosen Plan's RCU * (RCU Minute Price * 60 minutes))
-- Hourly Costs: Sum of Minute Costs
 - Daily Costs: Sum of Hourly Costs
 - Monthly Costs: Sum of Daily Costs